Learn more about the explanation of charges for waste management services.

 The Administrative Charge is applicable to collection customers.
 The Administrative Charge covers the cost of generating paper invoices and processing paper invoice payments.
 By eliminating paper invoices with return envelopes, we reduce waste and drive down costs associated with preparing and mailing paper invoices.
 Customers can avoid this charge by signing up for automatic, pre-authorized payment and paperless billing through “My Account” on wm.com.
 Customers benefit from automated, pre-authorized payment and paperless billing by saving them time and money required for postage to mail the payment.
 In addition, customers can rely on the on-time, hassle-free processing of their payment.

 The Fuel/Environmental Charge applies to customers in all of our lines of business.
 The Fuel/Environmental Charge is typically one line item containing two components: (1) Fuel Surcharge and (2) Environmental Charge.
-The Fuel Surcharge is a recurring charge and is typically a fluctuating percentage of all invoice charges including all ancillary charges and fees, excluding the Environmental Charge, Regulatory Cost Recovery Charge and taxes, based on the U.S. Department of Energy weekly diesel price index, or for Canadian customers, the Canadian national diesel price index as published by Bloomberg.
+The Fuel Surcharge is a recurring charge and is typically a fluctuating percentage of all invoice charges including all ancillary charges, excluding the Environmental Charge, Regulatory Cost Recovery Charge and taxes, based on the U.S. Department of Energy weekly diesel price index, or for Canadian customers, the Canadian national diesel price index as published by Bloomberg.
 Fuel charges are common in the waste and transportation industries, such as airlines, trucking, and delivery service companies, and utilities.
 This charge fluctuates with the nationally published price of diesel and is intended to measure the changes in the cost of diesel, natural gas, and other hydrocarbon-based fuels and products that our WM operating companies use in our overall enterprise.
-The Environmental Charge is a recurring charge and is typically a fixed percentage (currently, 17.5%) of all invoice charges including all ancillary charges and fees, including the Fuel Surcharge, but excluding the Regulatory Cost Recovery Charge and taxes.
+The Environmental Charge is a recurring charge and is typically a fixed percentage (currently, 17.5%) of all invoice charges including all ancillary charges, including the Fuel Surcharge, but excluding the Regulatory Cost Recovery Charge and taxes.
 The Environmental Charge is intended to cover Waste Management’s enterprise-wide environmentally-related costs for its WM operating companies to operate in a safe and environmentally responsible manner, plus an acceptable operating margin.
 Such enterprise-wide environmental costs include, without limitation, landfill cover material, engineering, testing and maintenance of landfills or other disposal facilities, the disposal of tires, batteries, oils and fluids and the monitoring and management of vehicle emissions.
 Learn more about the Fuel/Environmental Charge.

 Regulatory Cost Recovery Charge

 The Regulatory Cost Recovery (RCR) Charge applies to customers in all our lines of business.
-The RCR Charge is a fixed percentage (currently, 3.6%) of all invoice charges including all ancillary charges and fees, including the Fuel/Environmental Charge, but excluding taxes.
+The RCR Charge is a fixed percentage (currently, 3.6%) of all invoice charges including all ancillary charges, including the Fuel/Environmental Charge, but excluding taxes.
 This charge is intended to cover a portion of Waste Management’s enterprise-wide costs associated with host community fees, waste disposal taxes and similar charges that our WM operating companies pay to municipal or other governmental authorities or agencies to engage in the waste collection, transfer, processing, disposal, treatment, and/or recycling business, plus an acceptable operating margin.
 Learn more about the Regulatory Cost Recovery Charge.

 Recyclable Materials Offset